Jordonbc/GlassOS/README.md

-# Update 1.4.0
+# Update 1.5.0
+* Added right click context menu on desktop.
+* Added ability to refresh the desktop.
 * Added ability to open text files from desktop.
 * Added ability to open python files from desktop.
 * Added ability to open python files in jpad.
 * Added 'save As' feature in jpad.

+* ### No more python version problems Glass OS has python built in :)

-*Removed login fixed size.
+* Removed login fixed size.
+* Replaced run.pyw with run.exe

 * Fixed login screen.
 * Fixed opening programs that dont center on screen.
+* Squashed some nasty bugs

 # GlassOS
 Glass OS is a Desktop Environment that runs on all operating systems that has python installed.
 This is a project that i would like to develop with in the coming years and i want to make it accessable to everyone, tech people and non-tech people.